swordfish6975/vanguard-api/README.md

-Vanguard API with breaking changes to get get_current_holdings working with vanguardinvestments.com.au
+Vanguard API with changes to get get_current_holdings working with vanguardinvestments.com.au
 ===

 This is a working proof-of-concept web-scraping based API for a [personal investor account][1] on [The Vanguard Group][2].